 Tap the Settings button in the lower right corner of the camera to enter the photo/video settings UI.
 If it is in the photo mode, it is displayed as the photo setting; if it is currently in the video mode, it is displayed as the video setting.

-Photo settings include common photo sizes, timed shooting, and HDR.
+Photo settings include common photo sizes, timed shooting, and Auto Level.

 Unstitched Video settings include common video sizes, timed shooting.
 Recording produces unstitched video with a high fps.
 Can be stitched in the gallery.

-Stitched Video settings include common video sizes, timed shooting, and picture stability.
+Stitched Video settings include common video sizes, timed shooting, and picture Auto Level.
 Recording produces real-time stitched video.

 Gallery is used to view and manage photos and videos within the camera.